 C-R1 ([PKT] -> ETH), S3 (ETH -> [ODU2]), S1 ([ODU2]), S2 ([ODU2]), S31 ([ODU2]), S33 ([ODU2]), S34 ([ODU2]), S15 ([ODU2]), S18 ([ODU2] -> ETH), C-R5 (ETH -> [PKT])

-[Editor’s Note:] Add description of the CMI assumptions (as in previous scenarios)
+As described in section 4.3.2, it is assumed that the CNC is capable, via the CMI, to request the setup either an STM-64 Private Line service between C-R1 and C-R7 or an EPL service between C-R1 and C-R5, providing all the information that the MDSC needs to understand that it need to coordinate the setup of a multi-domain ODU2 connection, either between nodes S3 and S31, or between nodes S3 and S18, as well as the adaptation functions on these edge nodes, and in particular whether the multi-function access link on between C-R1 and S3 should operate as an STM-64 or as a 10GE link.

-Protection Configuration
+Protection and Restoration Configuration

-[Editor’s Note:] Merged from sections 4.5 and 6.5 of draft-ietf-ccamp-transport-nbi-use-cases-01

 Protection switching provides a pre-allocated survivability mechanism, typically provided via linear protection methods and would be configured to operate as 1+1 unidirectional (the most common OTN protection method), 1+1 bidirectional or 1:n bidirectional.
 This ensures fast and simple service survivability.

 Restoration methods would provide capability to reroute and restore connectivity traffic around network faults, without the network penalty imposed with dedicated 1+1 protection schemes.

-This section describes only services which are protected with linear protection.
-Other scenarios (e.g., restoration) are outside the scope of this document.
+This section describes only services which are protected with linear protection and with dynamic restoration.

 The MDSC needs to be capable to coordinate different PNCs to configure protection switching when requesting the setup of the protected connectivity services described in section 4.3.